 Hunter, S., Riggs, D.W., & Augoustinos, M. (in-press 2018).
 Dilemmas in accounting for primary caregiving fathers in the media.
 Discourse, Context and Media.

 von Doussa, H., Power, J., & Riggs, D.W.
 (Online First, 2017).
 Family matters: Transgender and gender diverse peoples’ experience with family when they transition.
 Journal of Family Studies.

-Hunter, C., Riggs, D.W., & Augoustinos, M. (in-press, 2017).
+Hunter, C., Riggs, D.W., & Augoustinos, M. (Only First, 2017).
 Constructions of primary caregiving fathers in popular parenting texts.
 Men and Masculinities.

 Riggs, D.W., & Bartholomaeus, C., (Online First, 2017).
 Transgender young people’s narratives of intimacy and sexual health: Implications for sexuality education.
 Sex Education.